Alex Vindman: Military career

-During his Army career, Vindman earned the Ranger Tab, Combat Infantryman Badge, Expert Infantryman Badge, and Parachutist Badge, as well as four Army Commendation Medals, two Defense Meritorious Service Medals, and two Legions of Merit awards.
-Beginning in 2008, Vindman became a Foreign Area Officer specializing in Eurasia.
-In this capacity he served in the U.S. embassies in Kyiv, Ukraine, and Moscow, Russia.
-Returning to Washington, D.C. he was then appointed a politico-military affairs officer focused on Russia for the Chairman of the Joint Chiefs of Staff.
-Vindman was on the Joint Staff at the Pentagon from September 2015 to July 2018.
+In 2008, Vindman entered the Army's Foreign Area Officer program and specialized in Eurasian affairs.
+After completing language and regional studies, he served as a foreign area officer at the U.S. Embassy in Kyiv, Ukraine, and later served as an assistant army attaché at the U.S. Embassy in Moscow, Russia.
+Returning to Washington, D.C. he was then appointed a politico-military affairs officer focused on Russia for the Chairman of the Joint Chiefs of Staff and promoted to lieutenant colonel.
+Vindman served on the Joint Staff at the Pentagon from September 2015 to July 2018.